milasudril/texpainter/imgproc/place_grayscale_image_at_points.imgproc.md

-# Place image at points
+# Place grayscale image at points

-This image processor places an image at location deterimed by the input point cloud.
+This image processor places a grayscale image at location deterimed by the input point cloud.

 ## Input ports